MIDS-scaling-up/v2/week02/hw/README.md

 Once you have verified that you can connect to the new VSI, you can disconnect and cancel it using the `ibmcloud sl vs cancel` command.
 You will need to provide an argument to cancel the proper VSI. **DO NOT CANCEL YOUR PRIMARY, ORIGINAL VSI.
 YOU WILL NEED IT IN FUTURE HOMEWORKS**

-Ensure you successfully cancel the VSI using the `ibmcloud sl vs list` command
+Ensure you successfully cancel your second VSI and all VSIs created in the future using the `ibmcloud sl vs list` command.
+You should keep your original "jumpbox" VSI.

 **To Turn In**: A copy/paste of the output from `ibmcloud sl vs list` before and after you cancel the second VSI